Bavarians: Modern history

 The Kingdom of Bavaria was established at the Peace of Pressburg (1805), in the wake of the French victory at Austerlitz.
 The kingdom's territory fluctuated greatly over the following years, eventually fixed at the Treaty of Paris (1814), which established most of what remain the borders of the modern state.
 The kingdom in 1837 was divided into eight administrative regions (Regierungsbezirke), Upper Bavaria, Lower Bavaria, Franconia, Swabia, Upper Palatinate and Palatinate.

 Ludwig I of Bavaria changed his royal titles to Ludwig, King of Bavaria, Duke of Franconia, Duke in Swabia and Count Palatinate of the Rhine.

 As of 1818, the total population of the kingdom was at 3.7 million, rising to 4.4 million by 1840 and to 6.2 million by 1900, reaching 6.5 million in 1910.
 Modern Bavaria has 12.5 million inhabitants (as of 2012);

 the population of Altbayern or Bavaria proper is at 6.7 million.

-Modern Bavarians are Christians by religion, with the majority of the population adhering to Catholicism and a minority belonging to the Lutheran branch of Protestantism.